-XDeviceControl XGetDeviceControl( display, device, control); display Specifies the connection to the X server. device Specifies the device whose control to be returned. figuration control status is control
+XDeviceControl XGetDeviceControl ( display, device, control); display Specifies the connection to the X server. device Specifies the device whose configuration control status is to be returned.

+control

 Identifies the specific device control to be queried.

 XGetDeviceControl returns the current state of the specified device control.
 If the target X server does not support that device control, a BadValue error is returned.
 If the specified device does not support that device control, a BadMatch error is returned.